 Eastport Pilots Schoolwide Arts Integration

 In partnership with the administration of AOS 77 in Eastport, and with the encouragement of the Maine Department of Education, MAAE has been piloting the state’s first model of schoolwide and classroom teacher-based arts integration in theater and dance.
 Designed by MAAE to be sustainable at schools in Maine’s many remote, low-income communities, the model piloted in Eastport offers a way for Maine schools to respond to the growing research showing the benefits of arts integrated instruction for student learning and engagement.
 The project began last year at the Eastport Elementary School, grades Pre-k through 8.
-This year MAAE will be expanding its pilot to grades 9-12 at Eastport’s Shead High School.
+This year MAAE has been expanding its pilot to grades 9-12 at Eastport’s Shead High School.
 Funding has come from the Maine Community Foundation’s Washington County Fund and the Davis Family Foundation.

 Unlike the models adopted by large urban schools in other states, which rely more extensively on the local presence of theater and dance artists, the MAAE model provides classroom teachers themselves with flexible models of individual and group student creation in theater and movement and gives the teachers the training and professional support to adapt those activities throughout their curriculum.
 The Maine DOE is treating the pilot as a case study, whose results the Department can help us disseminate statewide.